vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 - 2017-11-15-an-example-of-all-possible-elements
 ---

-**TL;DR:** If you are looking to bootstrap a full-scale database driven application using Ruby on Rails with external identify management, look no further.
+**TL;DR:** Workflow to bootstrap a full-stack database driven application using Ruby on Rails with external identify management.
 This article will make it easy to convert ideas into testable MVPs ([Minimum Viable Products](https://en.wikipedia.org/wiki/Minimum_viable_product)).

 You will be able to build a small shelf and fill them with books in the process.
 You can have a look at the app [here](https://bookstall.herokuapp.com/) and  this [repository on GitHub](https://github.com/vijayabharathib/auth0_rails_docker) has the code and configuration of the finished product.

 ## Development Workflow